-Puneet Sandhu is a litigation associate in the Los Angeles office of Munger, Tolles & Olson.
-Her practice focuses on general civil litigation and employment law.
+Puneet Sandhu is a litigation attorney in the Los Angeles office of Munger, Tolles & Olson.
+Her practice focuses on general civil litigation, class action defense and employment law.
 She provides advice to employers in a range of industries, from retail to banking.
 She has defended wage-and-hour class actions as well as individual employment discrimination cases.

-Ms. Sandhu serves on the board of the South Asian Bar Association of Southern California Public Interest Foundation, which is dedicated to organizing, supporting and promoting public interest activities for the benefit of the South Asian community in Southern California.
+Ms. Sandhu is co-president of the South Asian Bar Association of Southern California Public Interest Foundation, which is dedicated to organizing, supporting and promoting public interest activities for the benefit of the South Asian community in Southern California.
 She has also taught employment law as an adjunct professor at Loyola Law School in Los Angeles.

 Before law school, Ms. Sandhu attended the London School of Economics, where she studied international health policy.
 She conducted her thesis research at the World Health Organization’s European headquarters in Copenhagen.
 Ms. Sandhu then spent two years as a community organizer in South Los Angeles, where her work focused on maintaining and expanding access to health care.